EYEBEAM ASSEMBLY | Representation in the Age of Digital Consciousness with Stephanie Dinkins & Bina48

 We welcome donations to continue supporting technology by artists.

-For our inaugural Eyebeam Assembly, current resident Stephanie Dinkins will be in conversation with Bina48, Bruce Duncan, and other special guests to discuss what it means to be human in the (coming) age of digital consciousness.
+For our inaugural Eyebeam Assembly, current resident Stephanie Dinkins will be in conversation with Bina48, Bruce Duncan, and Latoya Peterson discuss what it means to be human in the (coming) age of digital consciousness.

 We are entering a new technological epoch that will completely change the way we live, work, love, and remember (skeptics should recall the iPhone is only ten years old).
 Embodied artificial intelligence (AI) will eventually become widely available vehicles for portraiture, which leads to the possibility of the transfer and preservation of consciousness.
 It is imperative our AI doppelgangers be developed and coded to in ways that convincingly represent the rich diversity of stories, culture, and physicality of the human family.